 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss C Biogon T2,8/35 ZM is the longer of the two lenses at 55mm.
 The Voigtlander 28mm F2 Ultron with a length of 51mm, is 4mm shorter.
 On the other hand, the Voigtlander 28mm F2 Ultron has a larger diameter of 55mm compared to the Carl Zeiss C Biogon T2,8/35 ZM's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss C Biogon T2,8/35 ZM weighs 200g, 18% (44g) lighter than the Voigtlander 28mm F2 Ultron's weight of 244g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Leica M Mount for size comparison purposes.